SpeekeR99/ZS24_ANLP_Zappe/cv05/README.md

 The training loss has a perfect decreasing trend, but the test loss is a bit weird.
 It started to increased after a few epochs, but then it started to decrease again.
 This kind of makes sense, because the model is learning to fit our concrete task, I guess.

+👍💔 -- I would log with smaller granularity (several batches with large models) -- you could see more interesting progress during the first epoch.
+Isn't it rather strange that test loss is the best after the first epoch...?

 (This is `fav-kky/FERNET-C5` model with lr=0.00001, batch_size=32, seq_len=64)